 What to wear when running in the rain

-- a fitted shirt made of wicking material
+A fitted shirt made of wicking material

-- a vest with lights
+A vest with lights

-- a water resistant rain jacket
+A water resistant rain jacket

-- I love my Patagonia Houdini since it’s extremely lightweight, but traps heat well to keep me warm.
+I love my Patagonia Houdini since it’s extremely lightweight outer layer, but traps heat well to keep me warm.
 And I can layer it over long sleeves if it’s extra cold.
 You do NOT want something that’s completely impermeable (like a rain slicker) because you need something that breathes.
 (Bonus: that Houdini jacket is great for breaking the wind!)
 You may also want to look into gore-tex running clothes.

 I didn’t wear my Houdini in the 2018 Boston Marathon, which had the worst weather on record, because I was worried I would get too hot and I didn’t want to ditch it on the course.
 But, I definitely should have worn it.
 I kept my long-sleeved shirt on the entire time!

 Can you get sick if you run in the rain?

-- try not to worry about pace! go by effort or try to focus on having fun rather than going fast
+- Try not to worry about pace!
+Go by effort or try to focus on having fun rather than going fast.

-- appreciate the feeling of being outdoors in the elements. we spend so much of our lives inside – remember that it’s a gift to experience nature in all her conditions!
+- Appreciate the feeling of being outdoors in the elements. we spend so much of our lives inside – remember that it’s a gift to experience nature in all her conditions!

-- leave the earbuds at home – you’ll want to pay attention to traffic more closely and you don’t want the rain to fritz them out (and unless you have earbuds with hooks, they may fall out anyway)
+- Leave the earbuds at home – you’ll want to pay attention to traffic more closely and you don’t want the rain to fritz them out (and unless you have earbuds with hooks, they may fall out anyway).